 If you've been recycling at home you're familiar with the plastic, paper, glass and metal categories.
 But there's more you can recycle from your home.

 In fact, there is so much more that we routinely dispose of from our homes and offices that do not need to go into the trash and, ultimately, into our landfills.

 Recycling: We All Do It Now - But That Wasn't Always So

 For most Americans, recycling has become an accepted and common practice.
 And, for those born within the last 20 years or so, it always has been.
 However, while recycling has been around for centuries, it wasn’t that common in America before the late 1990s.

-In fact, most Americans over 40 may remember when recycling was a novel practice that was part of the emerging green movement and the Save the Planet initiatives. for most of us.
-All that began to change beginning in the 1970s.
+In fact, most Americans over 40 may remember when recycling was a novel practice that was part of the emerging green movement and the Save the Planet initiatives.
+For most of us, that all began to change beginning in the 1970s.

 The (Short) and Growing History of Recycling

 Here is a brief overview of residential recycling in the United States:

 - In 1974 Missouri used the first curbside-recycling bin for collecting paper.

 - Massachusetts started weekly multi-material curbside collection programs in two cities in 1976 using the first residential recycling vehicle.